 - ELECTRICITY: 220-240 volts.
 Adapter plugs are recommended when traveling in India.

-- HOW TO GET THERE: Air India offers direct flights from New York City.
+- GETTING IN: Air India offers direct flights from New York City.
 It will take approximately 16 hours to get there via plane.

 - TRAVELING IN INDIA: In big cities, taxis and rickshaws are abundant.
 Sure, rickshaws may seem intense, but they are an experience in themselves and are budget friendly. if getting a taxi from an airport to your hotel, it is recommended that you do so from the pre-paid counter inside most terminals.
 Couples can also hire a car and driver.

 - WEATHER: The high season, December through March, offers warm days and cool nights.
 April through June will see the temperatures rise.
 April is hot, and May and June can be scorching.
 You can beat the heat by heading to the hills.
 You can expect monsoon rain showers from July through September, with heave rain from October to early December on the southeast coast.
 Therefore, the best time to visit is during the dry season, between November and March.
 The temperatures remain comfortable and the heat is less intense.

 - WHEN TO GO: India’s weather is extremely varied and something that should be considered when planning your honeymoon to India.
 The most influential aspect is the wet season where monsoons can take place.
 It can start anywhere from the end of May through until September.
 Regular and prolonged downpours are interspersed with bursts of hot sunshine and the humidity can be intense.

 - TRAVEL REQUIREMENTS: When traveling to India, a valid passport is needed.
 All citizens of the United States need to apply for a ‘Tourist Visa’ in order to travel to India for tourist purposes.
 It is advisable to apply for your visa at least 15 days before your intended date of travel.